Girgias/php-rfcs/accepted/directory-opaque-object.md

 ## Introduction

-The `Directory` class is probably the first instance of what we now call an "opaque object".
+The `Directory` class is probably the first instance of what we now call a "resource object" (and in its stricter sense an "opaque object").
-Opaque objects are normally the result of converting resources to objects, which in general implies, being `final`, being not serializable, not constructible via `new`, cannot be cast, and to not implement any methods.
+Resource/Opaque objects are usually the result of converting resources to objects, which in general implies, being `final`, being not serializable, not constructible via `new`, cannot be cast, and to not implement any methods.
 However, as this class has existed since PHP 4 none of these things are formally implemented.